angulardart/angular/CONTRIBUTING.md

 utilizing [build stages](https://docs.travis-ci.com/user/build-stages/).
 In order to run tests locally, use the following script (on POSIX systems):

+``bash
+tool/presubmit.sh
+``

+Or, you may specify individual testing tasks:

 ```bash
 $ PKG=<pkg> tool/travis.sh <task>
 ```